Mineceit-R/Practice-R/README.md

 ## LICENSE (not a legal license though)
 - (optinal) If you do make changes, please create a pull request to this repo (unless its something like changing the server name)
-- (optinal) Please do give credit to this repo if you do decide to use this for comercial useage.
+- (optinal) Please do give credit to this repo if you do decide to use this for comercial usage.